 - Click Remove in the drill down.

-These configurations will reduce risk but monitoring for suspicious activity in your O365 account is still necessary.
+These configurations will reduce risk, though monitoring for suspicious activity in your O365 account will still be necessary.
 To see how ActZero helps detect and respond to threats like these, check out our product page.